ultimatebbqribs/snack_snap/readme.md

 **A snack rating site where you take a photo of your food/snack and your friends up vote or downvote the photo of your food.**

+***update - scope change 12/11/22 - site will now show users random recipes from the mealsdb api, which the user can the comment on.
+Comments from all users to be shown in a feed.
+User can view their post history on profile page and delete their posts**

 The site will have 4 main pages

 - login page